As an Amazon Associate I earn from qualifying purchases.

 Winter is the best time for shellfish here on the West Coast, especially for mussels.
 Our mussels become toxic in the warmer months, and even the clams can get iffy in summer.
-So I find myself cooking a lot of tasty bivalves between Thanksgiving and April, when our mussel quarantine begins.
+So I find myself cooking this Sardinian soup between Thanksgiving and April, when our mussel quarantine begins.

 Sardinian classic, really.
 And many Sardinians will make this distinction, noting that they were not part of greater Italy until quite recently.
 Their name for this soup is fregula kin arsellas, which is basically fregula pasta with baby clams.
 My recipe is loosely based on one I found in Efisio Harris’ Sweet Myrtle and Bitter Honey, one of the few books on Sardinian cooking written in English.

-Traditionally this recipe is make with baby clams, so use them if you can get them.
+Traditionally this Sardinian soup is make with baby clams, so use them if you can get them.
 I use Western littlenecks, which are actually a kind of cockle, but Eastern littlenecks and Manila clams work great, too.

 My secrets to this dish are three:

 - Some of the “water” in the broth is seawater, which I boil first and then strain to rid it of impurities.
 Seawater makes this soup powerful, briny and achingly perfect for a crisp Vermentino, one of Sardinia’s best white wines.
 If you aren’t near the ocean, remember to salt your water liberally.

 - I add sea beans, a/k/a salicornia or glasswort.
 It’s a crunchy, green succulent plant that grows on seashores worldwide.

 - And I often will toss in a few smoked mussels, just for accent.
 It really adds a lot to the dish.

-While you need not do any of the special things I do to make this soup, you really do need some sort of small pasta, ideally fregula pasta or Israeli couscous.
+While you need not do any of the special things I do to make this Sardinian soup, you really do need some sort of small pasta, ideally fregula pasta or Israeli couscous.
 You can buy fregula online, or you can find it at many good Italian specialty shops nationwide.
 Or sub in orzo.